Volco/ultrarumbleguide/README.md

     <img src="https://raw.githubusercontent.com/HydrosPlays/ultrarumbleguide/refs/heads/main/images/sally.png" width="720"/></br>
 </p>

-### Gameplay: Health Points, Guard Points and DOWNd State
+# Gameplay: Health Points, Guard Points and DOWNd State
 Before jumping onto the general gameplay of the Battle Royale mode let's talk about you and the stuff you first see on-screen, as well as a bit of trivia an extra info about them.<br>
 <br>
-First, you will notice your Player Status interface, with a picture of your character, your role, your username, your platform and two more things: Your Health Bar, and your Quick-Hand equipment.
+First, you will notice your Player Status interface, with a picture of your character, your role, your username, your platform and two more things: Your Health Bar, and your Quick Item Bar.
 Your health is split in two types: Health Points (HP), which is the green bar; and Guard Points (GP), which is the blue bar.
 Every character has 250 Maximum GP by default, while their HP can range from 225 to 400 depending on the character you've picked.
 When receiving an attack, you will first take GP damage, and once they take all of your GP, a "Guardbreak" is produced.
 GP does not give you a defense boost, it simply takes damage in place of HP, however, some skills deal True DMG, which means they can damage HP directly, ignoring GP.<br>
 <br>
 There are a few differences between taking a hit on GP and on HP in terms of how your character is knocked away, which is important when it comes to combos, but that's for later.
 <p align="center">